Kidney stones (also called renal calculi, nephrolithiasis or urolithiasis) are hard deposits made of minerals and salts that form inside your kidneys.

 Urine testing.
 The 24-hour urine collection test may show that you're excreting too many stone-forming minerals or too few stone-preventing substances.
 For this test, your doctor may request that you perform two urine collections over two consecutive days.

 Imaging.
 Imaging tests may show kidney stones in your urinary tract.
-Options range from simple abdominal X-rays, which can miss small kidney stones, to high-speed or dual energy computerized tomography (CT) that may reveal even tiny stones.
+High-speed or dual energy computerized tomography (CT) may reveal even tiny stones.
+Simple abdominal X-rays are used less frequently because this kind of imaging test can miss small kidney stones.

 Analysis of passed stones.
 You may be asked to urinate through a strainer to catch stones that you pass.
 Lab analysis will reveal the makeup of your kidney stones.
 Your doctor uses this information to determine what's causing your kidney stones and to form a plan to prevent more kidney stones.